git/git.github.io/rev_news/drafts/edition-26.md

 The Git datamodel is so much more flexible in theory than any of the Git clients out there allow for.

-Microsoft's made the first real step to advancing that with GVFS (https://github.com/Microsoft/GVFS).
+Microsoft's made the first real step to advancing that with [GVFS](https://github.com/Microsoft/GVFS).
 I'd have my hypothetical team work on something like that, but on steroids.

 I.e. a git client/server pair that could trade off as much work